nickhedley/gridtwin-za/HANDOVER.md

+## COD RECONCILIATION - BUILT (27 Aug 2026)

+WHY.
+Mulilo Total Hydra Storage reached commercial operation in H1 2026 and is counted NOWHERE - not in regional_renewable_capacity.json, not in ipp_pipeline.json.
+It was found only because someone read a PFL briefing PDF.
+Doornhoek hit the same gap earlier and was caught by hand.
+Projects fall between an IPP Office cutoff and the next compile, and nothing was watching.

+NEW FILE: nodal/pfl_cod_h1_2026.json
+  All 17 projects from PFL Table 1, with mw_installed AND mw_contracted.
+The two
+  differ for storage and hybrids: Mulilo's 216 is MWp of solar behind a 75 MW dispatchable contract, and Umoyilanga's 108 sits behind 55 MW.
+Using the installed figure would treble Northern Cape solar.
+  13 of 17 now carry a verified COD with a named source.
+Only ARM Platinum is undated; the three captive plants are excluded by design.

+NEW CHECK in validate_capacity.js
+  Every commissioned project must appear in the capacity file or the pipeline file.
+Reports 17/18 and names Mulilo.
+THAT FAILURE IS BY DESIGN - a standing flag for a real data gap, not a broken test.
+It goes green when the project is added.
+Do not "fix" it by relaxing the check.

+THREE THINGS THE CHECK LEARNED THE HARD WAY
+  1. It first flagged EIGHT projects, most wrongly.
+Projects commissioned before the cutoff sit inside IPP Office provincial aggregates and never appear by name, so absence is correct for them.
+Only projects with a verified COD AFTER the cutoff must be named.
+  2. THE CUTOFF DIFFERS BY ROUTE.
+Public capacity is IPP Office at 31 Mar 2026;
+     private is the PFL monitor, running to 30 Jun.
+A private project commissioned in April is covered; a public one on the same date is not.
+     Umsobomvu exposed this - COD April 2026, private, wrongly flagged.
+  3. It reads EVERY pfl_cod_*.json, not one filename.
+Pointing it at a newer H2 register would silently drop H1 coverage and any unresolved H1 gap with it - exactly how Mulilo went missing.
+Tested with a stub H2 file: both flagged.

+MULILO, UNRESOLVED.
+PFL places it in H1 2026 (to 30 June).
+Engineering News reports it "officially inaugurated and brought into operation on July 16, 2026".
+Both are after both cutoffs so it is uncounted either way, but the month decides whether it belongs in 2026 H1 or H2.
+The PFL IPP Knowledge Hub publishes CODs and is the source for their Table 1 - that would settle it.

+ALSO FIXED: validate_consistency denominator.
+It excluded imports while the KPI panel included them; the gap sat inside tolerance until congestion curtailment widened it.
+Imports ARE generation delivered to the grid.
+Fixing it exposed a second fault - the energy check added importsTWh on top of a dom_ that now included them, double-counting by exactly E.imports.
+The rule, stated once: dom_ is EVERYTHING DELIVERED TO THE GRID, imports in, storage out.
+Compare directly, never add a component back.
+This has caused a false failure twice, in opposite directions.

+## CONGESTION CURTAILMENT - BUILT (27 Aug 2026), plus one open disagreement

+WORKS NOW.
+The 26 Aug attempt failed because it wrote into curtailMW, which the price engine reads as its oversupply signal:

+    ((curtailMW[h]||0) > 1) ?
+0 : ...        sets the marginal price to zero

+Writing there every hour zeroed the whole series - average price fell from R755/MWh to -0.03.
+This version uses its OWN accumulator, congestMW, which is reported and charted but never consulted by the price engine.
+Congestion curtailment does not mean national surplus: one corridor is full while other regions still import, so it must not zero the national price.

+    off          0 TWh   wind 12.92   pv 6.45   price R755
+    4% (NERSA)   1.55    wind 12.40   pv 6.19   price R756
+    8%           3.10    wind 11.88   pv 5.93   price R757

+Defaults ON at 4%, NERSA's approved ceiling from September 2025.

+TRAP FOR NEXT TIME: there are TWO windGen declaration sites.
+The block must go on the one whose loop accumulates E.wind, or the energy totals do not move while congestMW does.
+I put it on the wrong one first and the numbers looked plausible.

+OPEN: KPI "Renewables" now reads 17% against the harness's 18.2%.
+The two use different DENOMINATORS and always have - the gap was just under tolerance before curtailment widened it:

+    panel     genTWh includes imports, excludes pumped storage and batteries harness   dom_   excludes imports, excludes storage

+The PANEL looks right.
+Imports are generation delivered to the grid and belong in the denominator; storage output is energy already counted once at generation and would be double-counted.

+DO NOT simply relax the harness to make this pass.
+Decide which definition is correct, apply it in both places, and write down why.
+This is also the question behind "is our renewable share higher than Ember's" - same definitional problem, and worth settling once.

 ## MONTEL / MODO-STYLE ADDITIONS (27 Aug 2026)

 Four candidates.
 The first is being built now; the rest are queued.